Ranjini Jose: Life

 Ranjini was born on 4 April 1984 in Chennai to Film producer Babu Jose and singer and bank employee C. K. Jayalakshmi.
 She was brought up in Chennai, moving to Kochi after a few years.
 Ranjini did her schooling in three different schools, Sacred Heart Church Park in Chennai, MET Public School in Perumbavoor and Bhavans Vidya Mandir, Elamakkara.
 She considers her school life to be the most comfortable time of her life, where she grew up listening to various musicians like Ilayaraja, S. Janaki and even international artists like ABBA, Boney M and Michael Jackson.

-Coming from an artistically inclined family, she always had an interest in performing arts, considering her teachers to be her biggest encouragement.
-Ranjini would visit film shootings and recordings with her father and mother which gave her a lot of insight into how the industry works.
+Raised in an artistic household, she developed a lifelong passion for the performing arts, drawing her primary encouragement from her teachers.
+Accompanied by her parents, Ranjini frequently, attended, film, shoots, and recording sessions, gaining valuable insight into the inner workings of the industry.

 When Ranjini was in her 9th grade of school, she became a part of the famed Cochin Chorus Troupe, traveling with them and performing the song Unaru Unaru, by S. Janaki.
 One of her music teachers was Film fare Award-nominated lyricist Santosh Varma.
 When she was in 12th-grade, she was called for the recording of her first movie, Melevaryathe Malakhakkuttikal directed by Thulasidas, with music composed by Berny-Ignatius, lyrics by Ramesan Nair.
 She sang with the National Award-winning singer K. S. Chithra, and Santosh Kesav.

 Since then, Ranjini's career took an upward leap, with her singing in over 200 movies across five languages.
 She made her Tamil debut with the movie Chanakya, her Hindi debut in the movie Khelein Hum Jee Jaan Sey and her Telugu debut with the song Chiru Chilake, by Sharreth, from the movie Naa Bangaaru Talli.
 She has also acted in three Malayalam films, the 2009 movie Red Achilles starring Mohanlal, the 2010 movie Drona starring Mammootty, and the 2017 movie Basheerinte Premalekhanam.